 If the request for Prior Quarter Coverage...
 Then The Prior Quarter Coverage is the three months before the application month.
-Is NOT submitted at the same time as an The prior quarter period is the three months application for MA AND The MA application is still pending. before the application month. application for MA and MSP The prior quarter period is the three months before the month the customer's request is submitted.
+Is NOT submitted at the same time as an The prior quarter period is the three months application for MA AND The MA application is still pending. before the application month.
+Is NOT submitted at the same time as an application for MA and MSP AND The MA application has already been completed.
+The prior quarter period is the three months before the month the customer's request is submitted.